-Console Redirection
+COM1, SOL Console Redirection

 Select Enabled to use a COM Port selected by the user for Console Redirection.
 The options are Enabled and Disabled.
-The default setting for COM is Disabled.
-The default setting for SOL is Enabled.
+The default setting for COM1 is Disabled, and for SOL is Enabled.

-►Console Redirection Settings
+► Console Redirection Settings

 This feature allows the user to specify how the host computer will exchange data with the client computer, which is the remote computer used by the user.